Big flood, strong response: Kicking off a season of critical trail repairs

 The winter storms of December 2025 left exceptional damage across the state.
 Countless trails were buried under debris and unsafe to access.
 In some places, restoration couldn’t wait.
 WTA crews were called in for a rapid response to rescue the trail leading from the Cispus Learning Center to Curtain Falls.

-by Anna Wegner
+By Anna Wegner

 Winter storms are a fact of life for Washington’s trails.
 Heavy rain, wind and flooding downs trees, washes out trails and damages bridges and signage every year.
 But the intensity of the December 2025 storms left exceptional damage, with countless trails across the state buried under debris and unsafe to access.